aurora/rmate/README.md

 ### Required parameters

-rmate.sh takes a file as last argument.
+_rmate_ takes a file as last argument.
 This argument is always required.

 ### Optional parameters